jacobrigal/learning-journal/revisions_and_the_cloud.md

       Initialize and modify the sparse-checkout

-      examine the history and state (see also: git help revisions)
+      Examine the history and state (see also: git help revisions)

       bisect
       Use binary search to find the commit that introduced a bug